delarcus/delarcus/README.md

 <h1>Hi there!👋</h1>
 <h2>🚀About Me</h2>

-👨‍🎓 Graduated from a double MSc in Computer & Communication Engineering from EURECOM (France) and Aalto University (Finland), specializing in IoT Systems, Intelligent Buildings and Mobile Communications.
+👨‍🎓 Graduated with a double MSc in Computer & Communication Engineering from EURECOM (France) and Aalto University (Finland), specializing in IoT Systems, Cloud and Mobile Communications.

 🚀 Passionate about Cloud Computing, IoT technologies and Blockchain.